Though my heart isn't in it, following a summer road construction

 of incoming rounds is unusual, and we cringe with fear every time

 a rocket ignites near our hiding place.
-Even though we've gone to the
+Even though we've gone

 extra effort of reinforcing the roof with logs, PSP, and four layers